neilkale/neilkale.github.io/_pages/about.md

 This summer, I analyzed RNA sequencing data to investigate biomarkers for neoadjuvant immunotherapy in lung cancer.
 You can read more about that project in [my portfolio](https://neilkale.github.io/portfolio/portfolio-1/).

-Now, I am developing a new framework for deep learning with Professor Randy Paffenroth at WPI.
-Our work is rooted in dynamical systems theory, and aims to build more explainable, finetunable AI.
+For my senior thesis, I am developing a new deep learning framework with Professor Randy Paffenroth at WPI.
+Our work aims to build more explainable and finetunable neural networks.
 See [my portfolio](https://neilkale.github.io/portfolio/portfolio-2/) to learn more.